 Students using the Disability Services equipment must know how to use the equipment or software before taking exams.
 No instructional assistance will be provided during the exam.
 Students unfamiliar with equipment may schedule time outside of completing exams to do an equipment review with Disability Services.

 If the student arrives more than 15 minutes late for the scheduled start time, he or she may not be allowed to take the exam.
 For those students not allowed to take the exam, the faculty member will be notified that the student was late and the exam will be returned to the faculty member.
 Students will need to work with the faculty member to reschedule the exam.

-If a change in exam arrangements is necessary, the student should notify ADA Services as soon as possible.
+If a change in exam arrangements is necessary, the student should notify Disability Services as soon as possible.
 If the student cancels an exam, the faculty member will be notified and the exam will be returned to the faculty member.
-Students requesting to reschedule an exam must provide written or verbal approval from the instructor to ADA Services staff.
+Students requesting to reschedule an exam must provide written or verbal approval from the instructor to Disability Services staff.

 Exam Security Procedures